Novel Fuzzy Centrality Measures in Vague Social Networks: Discussion e conclusions

 An exciting research component is the possibility of choosing a system of different weights to calculate the proposed centrality indices.
-Indeed, in some specific contexts and depending on the research objective, it could be interesting to consider other systems of weights to give different importance to solid bonds rather than weak bonds or vice versa.
+Indeed, in some specific contexts and depending on the research objective, it could be interesting to consider other systems of weights.
 In the theoretical part of the research, we introduced generalized measures to allow the calculation of different centrality measures based on different possible systems of weights.
 In the application part, there were no particular contextual requirements to think of weights other than those all equal to each other, so we focused on a system of equal weights.

 In attributing weights to calculate the centrality indices, choosing the method to create a ranking of fuzzy numbers also assumes great importance.
 Different methods of sorting fuzzy numbers could lead to different results.
 This work focused on the centre of gravity method, but our approach can be extended to other procedures.
 The research focused on triangular fuzzy numbers, but of course, a possible exciting extension would be to consider different membership functions to represent the links existing in a social network.
-Other interesting future developments could be creating an R package to implement all the functions we have made in this research and developing other indices proposed in the literature on classical social network analysis.

 Our approach's main advantage is to analyse networks of actors in which the relationships are not precise because they are defined by heterogeneous components or simply because they are collected through questionnaires whose possible answers are imprecise or simply attributes of human language.
-The possible applications include analysing the network of friendships on social networks such as Facebook, Instagram, YouTube, etc. Limiting oneself to simple friendships or followed contacts could be more informative.
-Actually, being friends with a person on Facebook can have a very nuanced meaning, depending on many other aspects that could be considered.
-Therefore, considering a relationship between two individuals based on a binary outcome or a simple weight between zero and one would be a complete loss of information because it does not consider the variability or, even better, the so-called fuzziness inherent in the relationship.
 In this research, we presented an application of the data collected within university departments, but this approach can be extended to multiple real contexts.
-For example, we could consider workplaces or all networks of individuals involved in sports or government teams.
+For example, we could consider other workplaces or all networks of individuals involved in sports or government teams.
 Consequently, the practical applications are numerous and of considerable interest.